 - Secure access anytime, from work or home.
-You may access your filed and in-progress reports at any time in your eFD account.
+You can access your filed and in-progress reports at any time in your eFD account.
 All reports and communications sent through the application are accessible in eFD.
 You do not need to be connected to the Senate network to access eFD. - Reports are automatically saved.
 Until you file your report, it is considered "in-progress."
-All information is saved as it is edited.
-There is no record of information that you delete from your in-progress report. - o Information marked confidential is never made public.
+The eFD system automatically saves changes made to an in-progress report, which gives you the option to log-out and return later to finish your report.
+Note that there is no record of information you delete from an in-progress report. - Information marked confidential is never made public.
 Certain information, such as profile contact information, will not appear publicly.
 Appropriate safety measures are taken to protect this information.
 However, since all reports are publicly available, avoid including unnecessary identifying information in any report (e.g., children's names, street address of personal residence). - Amending a report does not delete the original report from the public record.
 If you amend your report after filing, any information deleted via the amendment will still appear in the original report and will remain publicly accessible.
 Therefore, you should review your report thoroughly before filing it.